Chart Color Schemes

 Buff Point has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch as potentially impacting this area.
-Key projects include Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), and Charmhaven Master-Planned Housing Community.
-The following list details those likely to be most relevant.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
+Notable projects include Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), and Charmhaven Master-Planned Housing Community, with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.